Italian ironclad Principe di Carignano: Battle of Lissa

 On 16 July, Persano took the Italian fleet out of Ancona, bound for Lissa, where they arrived on the 18th.
 With them, they brought troop transports carrying 3,000 soldiers; the Italian warships began bombarding the Austrian forts on the island, with the intention of landing the soldiers once the fortresses had been silenced.
 In response, the Austrian Navy sent the fleet under Tegetthoff to attack the Italian ships.
 Principe di Carignano was at that time the flagship of Admiral Giovanni Vacca, commander of the 1st Division, along with the ironclads Ancona and Castelfidardo.
-After arriving off Lissa on the 18th, Persano ordered the 1st Division to bombard the Austrian fortresses protecting the island, but Vacca informed him that his ships' guns could not elevate high enough to hit the high fortifications.
+After arriving off Lissa on the 18th, Persano ordered the 1st Division to bombard the Austrian fortresses protecting the island, but to retain their steel shells for an expected confrontation with the Austrian fleet.
+Pricipe di Carignano and Castelfidardo attacked the Magnaremi battery at Port Comiso.
+Principe di Carignano fired some 116 shells and was hit three times by the coastal guns.
+Vacca erroneously believed that his ships' guns could not elevate high enough to hit the high fortifications.
 Persano then sent Vacca's division to Vis to force the harbor defenses, but by the time they arrived, night was approaching, and so he cancelled the attack.

 The next morning, Persano ordered the ironclad Formidabile to enter Vis harbor and attack the Madonna battery, supported by Principe di Carignano and the rest of the 1st Division.
-Vacca found it impossible to employ his ships in the confined waters, and so he left Formidabile to handle the battery.
-With the day's attacks again having yielded no results, Persano decided to make another attempt on the 20th.
+Vacca found it impossible to employ his ships in the confined waters, and they received heavy fire from the Austrian guns.
+After Ancona received particularly damaging hits and was set on fire, Vacca broke off and withdrew the three ironclads, leaving Formidabile to handle the battery.
+Later that evening, Vacca took Principe di Carignano, Castelfidardo, and Anconca back to Comisa, but he did little more than probe the bay before Austrian fire prompted his withdrawal.
+Shortly thereafter, Persano recalled the fleet to a position about 8 nmi from Lissa, where it was to stay through the night.
+With the day's attacks again having yielded no results, Persano met with his senior officers to discuss options.
+His chief of staff, d'Amico, and Vacca both suggested a withdrawal owing to the shortage of coal, but Persano ruled that out.
+He ultimately decided to make another attempt on the 20th.
 Vacca would take his three ships to patrol to the north-east of the island while the rest of the fleet would again try to land the soldiers.

-Before the Italians could begin the attack, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
+Before the Italians could begin the attack, but after the fleet had begun to disperse for the landing operation, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
 Persano's fleet was in disarray; Vacca's ships were three miles to the northeast from Persano's main force, and three other ironclads were further away to the west.
 Persano immediately ordered his ships to form up with Vacca's, first in line abreast formation, and then in line ahead formation.
 Principe di Carignano led the Italian line.